 The Open Society Foundations Grants

-For nonprofits working on social justice issues, the Open Society Foundations offer grants that encompass storytelling and media production.
+This grant encompasses storytelling and media production for nonprofits working on social justice issues.
 They are particularly interested in projects that amplify marginalized voices and advocate for human rights through video storytelling.
 This grant opportunity provides a platform for your nonprofit to make a powerful impact.

 The Ford Foundation Grants